 Ronnie, though suspicious of the train’s braking system, was also unsure of the accident’s specific causes.

 “I was waiting at Gulph Mills, the train came by and blew past us about two or three train lengths – stopped, backed up and picked us up,” he told reporters.
 “The same thing happened at Bryn Mawr – drove past, backed up, picked us up.
 We got to the terminal, I stood up to get off,” he said, “and smack.”

 In Ronnie’s account, the train repeatedly overshot its destination and was forced to reverse to the platform.
 This detail may be a vital key in uncovering the cause of the crash.

-If you or one of your family members was injured in the West Philadelphia SEPTA crash at 69th Street Station on Market Street, or if you or a loved one was recently hit by a SEPTA vehicle, a Philadelphia train accident lawyer can help you explore your legal options for seeking compensation.
+If you or one of your family members was injured in the West Philadelphia SEPTA crash at 69th Street Station on Market Street, or if you or a loved one was recently hit by a SEPTA vehicle, a Philadelphia train accident lawyer or SEPTA accident lawyer in Philadelphia, PA can help you explore your legal options for seeking compensation.
 Compensation may be recoverable for pain and suffering, medical bills, lost income, and other damages.
-For a free consultation about filing a personal injury claim against SEPTA , contact Philadelphia personal injury lawyer Brent Wieand of the Wieand Law Firm, LLC at (877) 654-3887 right away.
+For a free consultation with a SEPTA accident lawyer about filing a personal injury claim against SEPTA , contact Philadelphia personal injury lawyer Brent Wieand of the Wieand Law Firm, LLC at (888) 789-3161 right away.